Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets

-We begin by considering the influence of vibrations on the Zeeman splitting of the lowest doublet.
+We begin by considering the influence of vibrations on the Zeeman splitting of the lowest Kramers doublet.
 The Zeeman splitting in absence of vibrations is simply given by $\Delta_1=\mu_\text{B}| \mathbf{B}\cdot\mathbf{g}^\text{el}|$.
 In~the presence of vibrations, the electronic $g$-matrix $\mathbf{g}^\text{el}$ is modified by adding the vibronic correction $\sum_j\mathbf{g}^\text{vib}_j$, resulting in the Zeeman splitting $\Delta_1^\text{vib}$.
-In Fig. \ref{f:fig_2} we show the Zeeman splittings as a function of the orientation of the magnetic field $\mathbf{B}$, parametrised in terms of the polar angles $(\theta,\phi)$.
+In Fig. \ref{f:fig_2}a we show the Zeeman splittings as a function of the orientation of the magnetic field $\mathbf{B}$ for \dycp{}, parametrised in terms of the polar angles $(\theta,\phi)$.
 Depending on the field orientation, vibrations can lead to either an increase or decrease of the Zeeman splitting.
-These changes seem rather small when compared to the largest electronic splitting, obtained when $\mathbf{B}$ is oriented along the $z$-axis (Fig.~\ref{f:fig_1}a), as expected for a complex with easy-axis anisotropy.
+These changes seem rather small when compared to the largest electronic splitting, obtained when $\mathbf{B}$ is oriented along the $z$-axis (Fig.~\ref{f:fig_1}b), as expected for a system with easy-axis anisotropy.
 However, they become quite significant for field orientations close to the $xy$-plane, where the purely electronic splitting $\Delta_1$ becomes vanishingly small and $\Delta_1^\text{vib}$ can be dominated by the vibronic contribution.
-This is clearly shown in Fig. \ref{f:fig_2}b and \ref{f:fig_2}c, where we decompose the total field $\mathbf{B}=\mathbf{B}_\text{int}+\mathbf{B}_\text{ext}$ in a fixed internal component $\mathbf{B}_\text{int}$ originating from dipolar and hyperfine interactions, responsible for opening a tunnelling gap, and an external part $\mathbf{B}_\text{ext}$ which we sweep along a fixed direction across zero.
-When these fields lie in the plane perpendicular to the purely electronic easy axis, i.e. the hard plane, the vibronic splitting can be four orders of magnitude larger than the electronic one (Fig. \ref{f:fig_2}b).
+This is clearly shown in Fig. \ref{f:fig_2}b,c where we decompose the total field $\mathbf{B}=\mathbf{B}_\text{int}+\mathbf{B}_\text{ext}$ in a fixed internal component $\mathbf{B}_\text{int}$ originating from dipolar and hyperfine interactions, responsible for opening a tunnelling gap, and an external part $\mathbf{B}_\text{ext}$ which we sweep along a fixed direction across zero.
+When these fields lie in the plane perpendicular to the purely electronic easy axis, i.e. the hard plane, the vibronic splitting can be three orders of magnitude larger than the electronic one (Fig. \ref{f:fig_2}b).
 The situation is reversed when the fields lie in the hard plane of the vibronic $g$-matrix (Fig. \ref{f:fig_2}c).
 We note that this effect is specific to states with easy-axis magnetic anisotropy, however this is the defining feature of SMMs, such that our results should be generally applicable to all Kramers SMMs.
 In fact, we observe very similar results for \dybbpen{} (Supplementary Note~4).